Woman in neutral travel outfit with bag showing comfortable intentional packing and travel style

 Travel should feel exciting, not stressful.
-Yet for many of us, packing becomes the most overwhelming part of the journey — overstuffed suitcases, last-minute decisions, and the familiar worry of exceeding baggage limits.
+Yet for many of us, packing becomes the most overwhelming part of the journey—overstuffed suitcases, last-minute decisions, and the familiar worry of exceeding baggage limits.

 Packing lighter isn’t about owning less or giving things up.
 It’s about choosing with intention — bringing what truly supports how you want to feel while you’re away.
+Here’s how to pack smarter, lighter, working with fewer better pieces, and with far less effort.

 Start With the Reality of Your Trip